MegAMog/generation-DE-bootcamp/README.md

-# anastasiia-portfolio
+# Python CLI mini project
-This repo is for personal mini-project and exercises.
+This repo is for personal mini-project.

 ## Repository structure
 1. *exercises* - folder for exercises, finished during classes